 What do I do after a car accident?

-At Cordisco & Saile, we’ve represented many Allentown car accident victims.
-Whether your motor vehicle accident occurs on Interstate 78, Route 22, or one of the other busy Lehigh Valley roads — some of which see more than 40,000 motorists a day — the advice for what to do after a car accident is the same.
+Our Cordisco & Saile’s injury and accident lawyers have represented many Allentown car accident victims.
+Whether your motor vehicle accident occurs on Interstate 78, Route 22, or one of the other busy Lehigh Valley roads—some of which see more than 40,000 motorists a day—the advice for what to do after a car accident is the same.

 To protect your health and your finances after a car accident in Allentown, follow these steps: